 Typography is one of the most powerful tools in digital design — and one of the most common web performance liabilities.
-Fonts influence brand perception, readability, accessibility, and trust, yet they are frequently shipped with little regard for loading behavior, rendering impact, or Core Web Vitals.
+Fonts influence brand perception, readability, accessibility, and trust, yet they are frequently shipped with little regard for loading behaviour, rendering impact, or Core Web Vitals.

 Why Font Optimization Still Matters in 2026